Google Ads

 Matt was nice enough to send me this link and ask what I thought.

 Here is a simple fix to the problem.
 PUE should be reported as a range of #’s low to high, and the average calculated over a period of time.
 This could be a graph.
-For example, Microsoft shows their PUE for one facility with this graph.
+For example, Microsoft shows their PUE with this graph.

 image